Configuring models

 Recommandation: use this configuration option inside a custom model factory.

-transform a model's property key
+guessAlias transform a model's property key to guess its alias.

-Here is an example of a path guesser using hypothetical toKebabCase
+Here is an example of a path guesser using hypothetical toKebabCase function.

 If your JSON:API record properties are using kebab cased keys but your models